Jade Grobler Flaunts Her Insane Booty Poolside While Wearing A Scanty Thong Bikini

-Jade Grobler gave fans plenty to see and something to talk about in a new Instagram post on February 3.
-The 23-year-old model shared a smoking-hot snapshot that showed her rocking a skimpy, thong bikini that did nothing but favors for her bodacious curves as she enjoyed the warm weather by the pool.
+Jade Grobler gave fans plenty to see in a new Instagram post on February 3.
+The 23-year-old model shared a smoking-hot snapshot that showed her rocking a skimpy thong bikini that did nothing but favors for her bodacious curves as she enjoyed the warm weather by the pool.

 Jade sported an all-black two-piece swimsuit, which showcased her insane figure.
-The front side of the swimwear was visible in another Instagram post.
+The front side of the swimwear was visible in another Instagram post, which can be seen here.
 The bandeau-style top featured fully lined cups that hugged her buxom curves.
-It had a cut-out along the base that revealed a hint of underboob, while the scoop neckline exposed her cleavage.
+It had a cutout along the base that revealed a hint of underboob, while the scoop neckline exposed her cleavage.
 Narrow straps provided support and went over her shoulders, highlighting her slim arms.

-The background of the photo revealed a stunning view of nature.
-Longtime followers of the model know that she has been spending a lot of time outdoors, enjoying the summer season since it started in Australia.
-She spent most of her days at the beach, the river, or poolside, as seen in many of her uploads on social media.

 Jade stood on the edge of the pool in her sexy swimwear.
 In the snap, she posed with her toned backside to the camera, making her round booty the main focus of the shot.
-She placed her arms at her sides as she looked over her shoulder, straight into the lens.
+She placed her arms at her sides as she looked over her shoulder, straight at the lens.
 The babe wore an intense, sultry gaze, captivating viewers.

 She had her blond locks styled straight with a side part.
 She let the long strands fall over her shoulders and back.
 She sported several rings as her accessories.